ahessling/RFM69-STM32/README.md

 A CSMA/CA (carrier sense multiple access) algorithm can be enabled to avoid collisions.
 If you want to enable CSMA, you should initialize the random number generator before.

+This library is based on polled operations although the RFM69 modules support interrupts, so you do not need additional pins except for the SPI data signals.
+This approach should be fast enough for nearly every application and makes the code and program flow easier to follow.

 Usage
 -----
 You have to provide your own functions for `delay_ms` and `mstimer_get`.